telliott99/spanish-beginner/README.md

 #### Vocabulary for Spanish

 This project contains several lists of vocabulary --- words and phrases --- for Spanish (Español), as well as other materials like grammar and conjugation.
+They are *beginner's* lists of around 1000 words.

-The local directory also has some scans of stories that are marked up with new vocabulary, but these are not in the repo.
+In my local copy I have some scans of stories that are then marked up with new vocabulary, but these are not in the repo for copyright reasons.

-One item of interest is a python script to drill vocabulary.
+The main item of interest is a python script to drill vocabulary.
 For example

 ```
 > cd ~/Github/Español